Hard Rock Bottom of Your Heart

 "Hard Rock Bottom of Your Heart" is a song written by Hugh Prestwood, and recorded by American country music singer Randy Travis.
 It was released in January 1990 as the second single from the album No Holdin' Back.

-"Hard Rock Bottom of Your Heart" features a rare and very distinct rhythm harmonica beat in the final 40 seconds of the song.
+Content

+"Hard Rock Bottom of Your Heart" is composed in the key of E major.
+It has a "moderately fast" tempo in cut time, and the opening uses a tresillo rhythm.
+Lyrically, it is about a man criticizing his wife and expressing his emotions after he is caught in an act of infidelity.
+During the chorus, he compares his emotions to "a stone you have picked up and thrown / to the hard rock bottom of your heart."

 Chart history

 In March 1990, the song spent four weeks at No. 1 on the Billboard magazine Hot Country Singles & Tracks chart.
 In doing so, it became the first song to stay as long atop the chart in 12 years; the last to accomplish the feat was the 1978 song, "Mamas Don't Let Your Babies Grow Up to Be Cowboys" by Waylon Jennings and Willie Nelson.